By Dr. Ara Deukmedjian

 Finding effective neck pain relief can feel overwhelming, especially for those living with degenerative disc disease in the neck.
 At Deuk Spine Institute, world-renowned spine surgeon Dr. Ara Deukmedjian has helped thousands of patients overcome chronic neck pain using advanced, minimally invasive treatments and compassionate, personalized care.
+The strategies below are grounded in the latest peer-reviewed research and decades of clinical experience treating cervical spine disease.

 Understanding Cervical Disc Degeneration

 Cervical disc degeneration is a common age-related condition that affects the discs between the vertebrae in the neck.
-The discs act as natural cushions, allowing smooth movement and absorbing shock.
+1 The discs act as natural cushions, allowing smooth movement and absorbing shock.
 Over time, they can lose hydration and elasticity, which may lead to stiffness, reduced mobility, and chronic neck pain.

 As degeneration progresses, the discs may weaken, bulge, or collapse, potentially compressing nerves.
 Compressed nerves can result in symptoms such as persistent neck pain, stiffness, radiating pain into the shoulders or arms, headaches, and a limited range of motion.
 Recognizing the signs of cervical disc degeneration early is crucial for making lifestyle adjustments and adopting strategies that protect the cervical spine.